Arthur Fenton (cricketer)

+Cricket career

 An off-spin bowler, useful tail-end batsman and brilliant fielder, Fenton played club cricket in Melbourne and Sydney before being engaged as a professional coach by the Hawke's Bay Cricket Association in late 1903.
-His best bowling performances were 5 for 78 for Hawke's Bay against Auckland in 1904-05 and 6 for 41 and 3 for 91 against Otago in 1908-09.
+His best bowling performances were 5 for 78 for Hawke's Bay against Auckland in 1904–05 and 6 for 41 and 3 for 91 against Otago in 1908–09.
 As well as coaching, he was the caretaker at the Napier Recreation Ground.

-He left Hawke's Bay in late 1911 to take up a groundsman's position at Athletic Park rugby ground in Wellington.
+Fenton left Hawke's Bay in October 1911 to take up a groundsman's position at Athletic Park rugby ground in Wellington.
 He carried out drainage works that made a great improvement to the condition of the ground in wet weather.
-Playing for the University club in Wellington senior cricket, he took three hat-tricks during the 1916-17 season, and finished with 44 wickets at an average of 11.22.
+Playing for the University club in Wellington senior cricket, he took three hat-tricks during the 1916–17 season, and finished with 44 wickets at an average of 11.22.

+Personal life

+Fenton married in Melbourne in 1898.
+The marriage produced one child, but Fenton went to Sydney without them in 1902, intending to qualify as a dentist.
+His wife Rhoda divorced him in 1911 on the grounds of desertion.

-He returned to Australia in 1920.
+Fenton returned to Australia in 1920.
 He died in 1950 in Melbourne, where he lived in Power Street, Hawthorn, with his wife Charlotte.